 If you don’t qualify for a lawyer to take your case

-If you don’t qualify for legal representation, you can get telephone advice from a lawyer.
-Apply for legal aid to be connected with an advice lawyer.
+Even if you don't qualify for legal representation, Legal Aid BC can arrange to provide you with legal advice by phone.
+Apply for legal aid to be connected with this service.

 How to apply for legal aid

 Applications can be made by:

 Phone: 1-866-577-2525 (elsewhere in BC) or 604-408-2172 (Greater Vancouver)

 A fillable PDF version of the application form is available for download.